graciellehigino/ms_stop_stacking_sdms/manuscript.md

 more reliable estimation of the area where a species would probably occur (illustrated as the area 2 in @fig:bam and in @fig:synthesis).
-This combination would involve three steps, as delineated by @Staniczenko2017LinMac, with an initial HSM to assess the potential distribution of one or more focus species, and the use of machine learning algorithms to update the probability of occurrence from information on potential interactions.
+This combination would involve three steps, as delineated by @Staniczenko2017LinMac, with an initial HSM to assess the potential distribution of one or more focal species, and the use of machine learning algorithms to update the probability of occurrence from information on potential interactions.
 In this sense, there are two possible venues that could be followed: (i) calculate the probability of